gautam4/Project_DeepLearningWithPyTorch/README.md

   An image classification project involving defining, training, and tuning CNNs to perform a fine-grain classification task.

 ## Project Transfer Learning
-  An image classification project were classifiers extending ResNet and VGG networks through transfer learning were analyzed for comparative performance
+  An image classification project were classifiers extending ResNet and VGG networks through transfer learning were analyzed for comparative performance.

 ## Project Sentiment Analysis